rturrado/the_modern_cpp_challenge/README.md

 And I plan to better it further by using _sanitizers_.

+## Branch status

-At the moment, the `main` branch only builds on Windows/msvc.
-There is though a `unixlike-builds` branch (release `unixlike-builds-v1.0.0`) that compiles on Unix-like systems, and provides the same functionality as `main` (release `v2.0.0`).
+- The `main` branch only builds on Windows/msvc.
+- The `unixlike-builds` branch only builds on Unix-like systems.
+- `main` release `v2.0.0` and `unixlike-builds` release `v1.0.0` provide the same functionality.

+Since the `unixlike-builds` branch uses gcc, which doesn't have support yet for all the C++20 features (especially the `<format>` library), a few problems are implemented differently in that branch.
+Basically, the date and time problems use Howard Hinnant's `<date>` library instead of the `<format>` library.
+This should be the only difference between `main` release `v2.0.0` `unixlike-builds` release `v1.0.0`.

+Once gcc will have support for all the C++20 features, the `main` branch should be suitable to be used in Unix-like systems, and the `unixlike-builds` branch should be dropped.

 The instructions below refer to Windows/msvc.
-For Unix, my intention is to provide a docker with the project and all the software needed to build it and run it.

 ## Installation